salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/65-gke-created-in-cloud-shell.png" alt="GKE created in Cloud Shell" width="700px">

-This will take some minutes, leave the Tab open so you can move forward to **Camunda Cloud Account and Cluster** while the Kubernetes Cluster is being created.
+This can take a few minutes, so leave the Tab and move forward to **Camunda Cloud Account and Cluster** while the Kubernetes cluster is being created.

 **Extras**<details>
   <summary>Finding your Kubernetes Cluster in GCP (Click to Expand)</summary>